sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 ---------------

-.. note:: All of the functionality of the Nemesis library is available in the Exodus library.
+.. note:: All of the functionality of the Nemesis library is available in the `Exodus`_ library.
 The Nemesis library is only maintained for backward compatability with older applications.
-If you need this capability, please use the Exodus library instead.
+If you need this capability, please use the nemesis function from the Exodus library instead.

 The `Nemesis <../../Nemesis_Users_Guide.pdf>`_ library is an enhancement to the Exodus finite element database model used to store